Brussels International Exposition (1897): Colonial exhibit

 The Tervuren section was hosted in the Palace of the Colonies.
 The building was designed by the French architect Alfred-Philibert Aldrophe and the classical gardens by the French landscape architect Elie Lainé.
-In the main hall, known as the Hall of the Great Cultures (Salon des Grandes Cultures), the architect and decorator designed a distinctive wooden Art Nouveau structure to evoke a Congolese forest, using Bilinga wood, an African tree.
+In the main hall, known as the Hall of the Great Cultures (Salon des Grandes Cultures), the architect and decorator Georges Hobé designed a distinctive wooden Art Nouveau structure to evoke a Congolese forest, using Bilinga wood, an African tree.
 The exhibition displayed ethnographic objects, stuffed animals and Congolese export products (e.g. coffee, cacao and tobacco).
 In the park, a temporary "human zoo"—a copy of an African village—was built, in which 60 Congolese people lived for the duration of the exhibition.
 Seven of them died during their forced stay in Belgium.
 This exhibition's success led to the permanent establishment of the Museum of the Congo (today's Royal Museum for Central Africa) in 1898.